grokify/go-nist-sp-800-53/docsrc/rev5/low_baseline/pl.md

 Receive a documented acknowledgment from such individuals, indicating that they have read, understand, and agree to abide by the rules of behavior, before authorizing access to information and the system;

-Review and update the rules of behavior {{ insert: param, pl-04_odp.01 }} ; and
+Review and update the rules of behavior frequency for reviewing and updating the rules of behavior is defined; ; and

-Require individuals who have acknowledged a previous version of the rules of behavior to read and re-acknowledge {{ insert: param, pl-04_odp.02 }}.
+Require individuals who have acknowledged a previous version of the rules of behavior to read and re-acknowledge frequency for individuals to read and re-acknowledge the rules of behavior is defined (if selected); and/orwhen the rules are revised or updated.

 Rules of behavior represent a type of access agreement for organizational users.
 Other types of access agreements include nondisclosure agreements, conflict-of-interest agreements, and acceptable use agreements (see [PS-6](#ps-6) ).
 Organizations consider rules of behavior based on individual user roles and responsibilities and differentiate between rules that apply to privileged users and rules that apply to general users.
 Establishing rules of behavior for some types of non-organizational users, including individuals who receive information from federal systems, is often not feasible given the large number of such users and the limited nature of their interactions with the systems.
 Rules of behavior for organizational and non-organizational users can also be established in [AC-8](#ac-8) .
 The related controls section provides a list of controls that are relevant to organizational rules of behavior.
 [PL-4b](#pl-4_smt.b) , the documented acknowledgment portion of the control, may be satisfied by the literacy training and awareness and role-based training programs conducted by organizations if such training includes rules of behavior.
 Documented acknowledgements for rules of behavior include electronic or physical signatures and electronic agreement check boxes or radio buttons.